Birimian Limited: Lithium Play Set To Run

 Source: Birimian Limited July 2017 Quarterly Activities Report

-With the benefit of hindsight, upon receiving back the results of the Phase 1 Auger Drill Program, the right decision at the time would have been to postpone (terminate) the then still-in-progress PFS and immediately embark on an aggressive exploration drill program to further delineate and define the new exploration targets; I believe this would have conveyed a much clearer message to the market -- Birimian is STILL an early stage explorer that is STILL drilling out exciting and prospective new targets and looking to significantly grow its resource base (i.e. blue sky potential still exists).
+With the benefit of hindsight, upon receiving back the results of the Phase 1 Auger Drill Program, the right decision at the time would have been to postpone (terminate) the then still-in-progress PFS and immediately embark on an aggressive exploration drill program to further delineate and define the new exploration targets.
+I believe this would have conveyed a much clearer message to the market - Birimian is STILL an early stage explorer that is STILL drilling out exciting and prospective new targets and looking to significantly grow its resource base (i.e. blue sky potential still exists).

 By delaying further exploration drilling and proceeding to focus primarily on the PFS, the market no doubt re-classified Birimian from an early stage explorer to developer status.
 As such, the PFS really needed to deliver the goods, and when it failed to meet market expectations, the shares sold off immediately.